-WANTED: New students willing to tackle challenging and interesting basic science problems related to human disease (e.g. cancer, aging, and prions).
+WANTED: New students and postdocs willing to tackle challenging and interesting basic science problems related to human disease (e.g. cancer, aging, prions, etc.).

 Standard v.
-Shunt Pathway: We recently discovered that certain CaaX proteins follow an isoprenylation-only branch of the standard modification pathway that we refer to as the shunt pathway (e.g. see Ydj1p in figure below).
-Pathway preference appears linked to optimal CaaX protein function.
-We are determining the pathway followed by various CaaX protein reporters and detailing the consequences of altering their modification preference.
+Shunt Pathway: We recently discovered that certain CaaX proteins follow an isoprenylation-only branch of the standard modification pathway that we refer to as the shunt pathway (e.g., see Ydj1p in figure below).
+We are detailing the consequences of altering the modification preference for various CaaX protein reporters, and results indicate that optimal CaaX protein function is linked to pathway preference.
 These consequences range from altered protein activity, to differential localization, to changes in cellular phenotypes.

 The CaaX Proteases: Rce1p and Ste24p are ER membrane-localized proteases.
 Our research centers on their proteolytic mechanisms, substrate profiles, and biological roles in the cell.
 We expect to gain a better understanding of their function as gatekeepers for CaaX protein modification via the standard pathway and their utility as targets for disease therapy (e.g. cancer treatment).

 The M16A Proteases: Ste23p and Axl1p are zinc-dependent metalloproteases that are part of the M16A subfamily of metalloproteases.
 They are related to the insulin-degrading enzyme (IDE) that has a proposed protective function in Alzheimer's disease (AD).
 Our research on Ste23p and Axl1p is designed is to gain a better understanding of the largely uncharacterized M16 metalloprotease family as a whole, thus potentially providing novel insight into new methods for the treatment of AD and possibly other diseases.

 The RAS Initiative < Click to learn more about Ras and therapeutic approaches aimed at interfering with Ras biology being developed at The National Cancer Institute.